Skip to cookie consent Skip to main content

 Atherosclerosis is the leading cause of peripheral artery disease.
 But it can also be caused by:

 • Inflamed arteries: Inflammation of the arteries can restrict blood flow and lead to peripheral artery disease.
-However, it is less common and may heal more quickly in some cases.
+However, it is less common than PAD caused by atherosclerosis, and, in some cases, may heal more quickly.
+Inflamed arteries can be caused by:

 • Trauma: Injuries to the limbs or their arteries may cause this condition in some cases.